 Sometimes, my wife, Susan, doesn’t need or want me to do things for her or fix things for her.
 Sometimes she’d rather I just feel things with her.
 That’s what empathy is all about.
 Empathy deepens a marriage through a shared understanding, perspective, or experience.
-I realized the importance of empathy from, of all places, an NFL coach.
+I realized the importance of empathy from, of all people, an NFL coach.

-As I shared in my book All Pro Dad, Coach Jim Caldwell, at the time with the Indianapolis Colts, once shared with me what he considers to be two critical components of leadership.
+As I shared in my book All Pro Dad, Coach Jim Caldwell, at the time of the Indianapolis Colts, once shared with me what he considers to be two critical components of leadership.
 The first one, expertise, didn’t surprise me.
 But the second one did: empathy.

-Applying it to parenting, he said to me, “You must have empathy in both parenting and coaching.
+Applying it to parenting, he said, “You must have empathy in both parenting and coaching.
 Whether it’s one of my players or one of my children, as a leader, I have to be able to put myself in their shoes.
 Being a coach has made me a better parent and being a parent made me a better coach.
 Having kids taught me how to empathize with others.”

-Through the years, as I’ve thought about Coach Caldwell’s words, I’ve become absolutely convinced that he’s right…and that it applies to marriage as well.
+Through the years, as I’ve thought about Coach Caldwell’s words, I’ve become absolutely convinced that he’s right—and that it applies to marriage as well.
 Empathy involves both the head and the heart.
 If you recognize the need to better empathize with your spouse, consider these three A’s to feel empathy:

 - Awareness — Be aware of what your spouse is feeling and what’s behind that feeling.

 - Agenda — Set aside your own agenda and focus on the needs of your spouse.

 - Action — Take action on meeting the needs of your spouse.